modelica/efmi-compliancechecker/README.md

 ## Dependencies

-The _eFMI Compliance Checker_ is a [Python](https://www.python.org/) library; to use it, an installed [Python 3.10.0](https://www.python.org/) or higher runtime environment is required.
+The _eFMI® Compliance Checker_ is a [Python](https://www.python.org/) library; to use it, an installed [Python 3.10.0](https://www.python.org/) or higher runtime environment is required.

-The _eFMI Compliance Checker_ uses the following Python libraries besides the [Python Standard Library](https://docs.python.org/3/library/index.html):
+The _eFMI® Compliance Checker_ uses the following Python libraries besides the [Python Standard Library](https://docs.python.org/3/library/index.html):
  * [Lark](https://lark-parser.readthedocs.io/en/latest/) for parsing
  * [lxml](https://lxml.de/) for processing XML and HTML
  * [colorama](https://pypi.org/project/colorama/) for colored terminal text and cursor positioning